Growth hacking is not just for Growth Hackers, it’s a mindset. A mindset available to everyone thanks to AARRR funnel.

 Meet the AARRR funnel

-Introduced by Dave McClure in his famous “Startup Metrics for Pirates” deck, it has proven very effective for startups that have used it.
+Introduced by Dave McClure in his famous “Startup Metrics for Pirates” deck below, it has proven very effective for startups that have used it.
 With this growth hacking funnel, you’re in fact following your users in every step of the way and have a chance to optimize their experience of your product!

 I would lie if I said I also was not greatly influenced by Neil Patel’s Definitive Guide to Growth Hacking where he sums this AARRR framework into Get Visitors (Acquisition), Activate Members (Activation) and Retain Users (Retention).

-I like to think of it as a framework for core growth metrics that also helps to organize KPIs.
+I like to think of it as a framework for core growth hacking metrics that also helps to organize KPIs.
 In fact, it won’t always apply to your business model and that’s ok, you can make it yours!

 Few AARRR examples: